While hybrid cloud is the de-facto setup for most organizations, un-locking its benefits is far from easy.Download hybrid cloud whitepaper!

 Done right, hybrid cloud can fully enable true cloud benefits in a way that integrates organizations’ current systems/platforms into cloud counterparts, allowing workloads to shift seamlessly between private and public clouds – giving businesses greater flexibility, scalability and speed, with more data deployment options.
 This also enables cost effectiveness and cost forecasting, as detailed in our new white paper.

-Through hybrid cloud IaaS (Infrastructure as a Service), organizations can meet a wide array of business needs.
-IaaS delivers the elasticity demanded by business fluctuation, but it can also be used to manage infrastructure-as-code to optimise environment costs.
-And IaaS avoids quality issues by applying software management quality practises to infra environments and putting businesses in full control of security implementation with automated controls.
+With hybrid cloud IaaS (Infrastructure as a Service), organizations can fulfil various business needs.
+IaaS offers flexibility and scalability for businesses to meet the changes in demand and operating environment.
+IaaS can also be used to manage infrastructure-as-code to optimise IT environment costs.
+And IaaS avoids quality issues by applying software management quality practices to infrastructure environments.
+IaaS also puts businesses in full control of their security implementation with automated controls.

 Consider industrial cases where part of a system needs to be close to manufacturing sites, where applications need office locations and big data lakes for analytics in public clouds to leverage ready tools.
 Without hybrid cloud, this complexity is virtually impossible to manage competitively.